exercism/abap/CONTRIBUTING.md

 1. Open a new issue, we'll label it with `new exercise ✨`
 2. We'll assign the issue to you, so you get to work on this exercise
 3. Clone this repository to your own SAP system using [abapGit](https://github.com/abapGit/abapGit).
-We recommend to use SAP package `$EXERCISM`
-(track maintainers can create a branch in this repo, others should fork it).
+We recommend to use SAP package `$EXERCISM`.
+The folder logic needs to be "Mixed".
+Track maintainers can create a branch in this repo, others should fork it.
 4. Create a subpackage for your exercise named `$EXERCISM_<EXERCISE>`
-5. Implement the exercise stub in an ABAP class named `ZCL_<EXERCISE>`
+5. Implement the exercise stub in an ABAP class named `ZCL_<EXERCISE>` (code without solution)
 6. Implement unit tests for your ABAP class
 7. Stage and commit the SAP package and class
 8. To create an example solution, we recommend the following approach since you can't use abapGit for it: